r1cdev/touchosc-reaktor-toybox-tp/README.md

 ## Description
-A TouchOSC template to control with a tablet device a Reaktor Sequencer of 3 tracks, 32 steps per track, built with the [ToyBox Tangle Pack](https://www.toyboxaudio.com/pages/tangle-pack) modular blocks.
+A TouchOSC template to control with a tablet device a **CUSTOM BUILT** Reaktor Sequencer of 3 tracks, 32 steps per track, custom built with the [ToyBox Tangle Pack](https://www.toyboxaudio.com/pages/tangle-pack) modular blocks.
 It "materializes" a well featured  "physical" sequencer in a tablet midi controller for your musical production workflow to  jam and inspire your productions.

 ## Operation
 Reaktor runs in **standalone** mode outside of the DAW using the rack (preset) file included in the repository.
 The template is the midi controller, Reaktor is the sequencer instrument that can play either a virtual intrument in a DAW or a external instrument.
 Communication between the template and Reaktor use OSC protocol, with Reaktor being the OSC receiver.
 Communication between the template and a DAW use MIDI protocol, with the DAW being the Transport control and the external clock source.
 Clock synchronization between Reaktor and a DAW can be in 3 modes: